donnydazzler/group-voice-biometrics/index.md

 ```

 ### Running the app
-Navigate to the project root, enter `grunt serve` and go to [http://localhost:9000/](http://localhost:9000/) in your recent version of Chrome or Firefox.
+With MongoDB running, navigate to the project's root directory, enter `grunt serve` and go to [http://localhost:9000/](http://localhost:9000/) in your recent version of Chrome or Firefox.
 You should see a page like [this](https://raw.githubusercontent.com/gmillward/group-voice-biometrics/gh-pages/images/main.png).

+A good test of the demo app is to ask a group of friends or relatives to enroll.
 During the enrollment phase, don't forget to enable the microphone and enter a first name.
 Make sure your microphone volume is nice and high (I set mine to the highest level with ambient noise reduction enabled).
 Click on the mic to record 3-7 [enrollments](https://raw.githubusercontent.com/gmillward/group-voice-biometrics/gh-pages/images/enroll.png).

-At this point, you can start authenticating with your [voice](https://raw.githubusercontent.com/gmillward/group-voice-biometrics/gh-pages/images/authenticate.png)!
+At this point, you can start authenticating members of your group with just their [voice](https://raw.githubusercontent.com/gmillward/group-voice-biometrics/gh-pages/images/authenticate.png)!

 Here's the [GitHub repo](https://github.com/gmillward/group-voice-biometrics) for the demo app.
 (Keep in mind this is demo code, so it's not fully optimized.
 Pull requests are welcome :)

 ### Next steps
 There are numerous extension points to this app.
 For example, you could add support for profile images, or add an audio visualization during the recording process (a la Chris Wilson's AudioRecorder demo, or [KITT's Voice Synthesizer](https://www.youtube.com/watch?v=WiTYzppwU7s) :).
 On the server-side, the authentication process could be used to create an OAuth "voice grant flow".
 The OAuth Authorization Server would issue an OAuth access token upon successful voice authentication.
 Another extension point would be to combine the voice authentication process with a command.
 This becomes a powerful way to enhance the user experience: the user could authenticate and jump to a specific part of the app simply by saying a command.

+I hope you found this demo helpful and were able to impress a few people with your voice authentication skills!